-Holliday Moore is a native Arizonan and veteran journalist who joined KJZZ radio’s news team in January 2017.
+Holliday Moore is a native Arizonan and veteran journalist who joined KJZZ’s news team in January 2017.

-Her television reports from sports to cultural issues earned her multiple Emmy and Associated Press nominations, including a regional Emmy for her Hopi Partition Land Act coverage.
+Her television reports, from sports to cultural issues, earned her multiple Emmy and Associated Press nominations, including a Rocky Mountain Emmy for her Hopi Partition Land Act coverage.

-Moore now teaches the long-form storytelling to the next generation of reporters at ASU’s Walter Cronkite School of Journalism and Mass Communication.
+Moore now teaches advanced broadcast writing to the next generation of reporters at ASU’s Walter Cronkite School of Journalism and Mass Communication, where a high percentage have gone on to receive national awards for their work in her class.
 She enjoys being back home near childhood friends and sharing the beautiful Arizona desert with her husband and young son.